Goya Foods again under fire after CEO spouts more false election claims

 Unanue later told the Post that he'd independently come to a decision to no longer publicly speak about politics.

-Goya did not respond to a request for comment on Unanue's latest foray into public speaking, which had some critics of his support for Trump once again vowing not to purchase the company's products on social media.
+Goya did not respond to a request for comment on Unanue's latest comments, which had some critics of his support for Trump once again vowing not to purchase the company's products on social media.

 Unanue's words also prompted condemnation by the nonprofit Hispanic Federation, which called on "the corporate governance structures at Goya Foods [to] act" against its CEO.
 In a Monday statement signed by more than a dozen Latino advocacy groups, the federation called Unanue's assertions "an affront to the millions of Latino voters in this nation who, despite significant voter suppression efforts, mustered the courage and conviction to cast their ballots."